A fault in babies’ mouths? What is the current problem?

 What exactly is tongue-tie?
 The frenum is what ties the tongue.
 Oral tissues (or frena) connect the tongue to the floor of the mouth and the lips to the gum, and the cheeks to the gum.
 This tissue is what restricts the motion of the tongue.
 It secures the motion of the tongue too and functions as a protective, connective anchor.
 It is a ‘tie’ when the frenum limits the range of movement of the tongue, when this restriction is judged to be interfering with breastfeeding (or speech).
 Anxious parents are left to rely on widely differing clinical judgements, because, to date, there is: NO universally agreed definition of what constitutes a tongue-tie, NO standardisation of protocol for its assessment, and NO reliable data to inform clinical decisions.
 When examining a baby’s tongue, NO clear distinctions exist between what’s pathological and what’s plain normal.

-Google ‘tongue-tie’ and articles often start with the assertion that it is a ‘congenital’ abnormality, so that is something you are born with, and which may or may not be inherited.
-Yet this has by no means been established .
+Google ‘tongue-tie’ and articles often start with the assertion that it is a congenital abnormality, so that is something you are born with, and which may or may not be inherited.
+Yet it has by no means been established that these variations are abnormal .
 A good illustration of how something becomes accepted as fact if it is repeated often enough.

 What seems more plausible to you: that there has been an 834% increase in the number of faulty babies’ tongues over the last few years or that those looking in babies’ mouths are simply seeing a wide range of normal tongue function and appearance?
 Does it make sense that so many babies are suddenly being born with abnormal oral tissues?
 The skyrocketing of the number of diagnoses of tongue-tie is peculiar to high-income countries.
 This might be what researchers in evidence-based practice Doctors Hoffmann & Del Mar mean by ‘an unjustified enthusiasm’.
 They discovered that clinicians more often than not underestimate harm and overestimate benefits of a wide range of medical treatments.
 The existence of therapeutic illusion is, they found, a major contributor to the inappropriate use of medical interventions .